First Home Partner frequently asked questions

 Yes, this is an option available to you subject to lending approval from your chosen bank.
 You will need a letter from Kāinga Ora confirming that the top up is for the purpose of buying some, or all, of the share owned by Kāinga Ora’s before the bank can approve your request.

-When you apply for lending from a participating bank, the bank will use a valuation from their property data provide, which may differ from the valuation that Kāinga Ora holds.
+When you apply for lending from a participating bank, the bank will use a valuation from their property data provider, which may differ from the valuation that Kāinga Ora holds.

 Can I renovate or make additions to my property?